The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Introduction

+This formulation differs slightly from the original model presented in \cite{ABN}.
+First, we consider a $BV$ penalty term instead of the $L^2$ norm, proving the result for classic non-regular metrics.
+The regularity of $f$ can strongly influence the behavior of the optimal solution.
+Standard $L^2$ signals allow one to work with smooth norms, but accumulation or oscillation phenomena may appear in the optimal solution.
+For this reason, gradient-dependent norms are increasingly used in image processing to guarantee more realistic optimal configurations.
+Furthermore, we prove that our results generalize to penalty terms $L^2$ or $H^1$.

+The other main difference concerns the definition of the dual norm.
+This work considers a standard dual norm instead of the RKHS-based norm proposed in \cite{ABN}.
+This choice provides the result in a more general context and allows it to be read even without expertise in RKHS theory (Remarks \ref{choiceW} and \ref{l2-model-exist} show how to adapt our results to the RKHS-based norm).
+Finally, the proof is given in the case of fixed geometry ($X$ is fixed), and the generalization to the optimization problem concerning $(X,f)$ will be addressed in further work.

+The first problem we address concerns the definition of admissible triangulation to obtain a geometrically consistent approximation of surfaces.
+To ensure a complete discretization of the surface in a neighborhood of its boundary, we consider a larger triangulation whose excess part of the projection of X has a small area (Definition \ref{admis-triang}).
+This allows us to overcome the bijection problems at the boundary of $X$.

+Moreover, as explained above, the proximity in terms of Hausdorff distance does not guarantee a consistent surface approximation.
+The cited example of Schwartz lantern shows that when approximating a cylinder with triangulated surfaces, the area of the triangulations can even diverge depending on the geometric properties of the triangles.
+In particular, \cite{MorvanThibert} shows that convergence of areas can be ensured by a condition on the angle between the normal vectors at corresponding points (via the projection) of the surface and the triangulation.
+This additional requirement is added to the definition of admissible triangulations to guarantee a convenient approximation of the related surface (see Lemma \ref{lifting} and Hypothesis \ref{hyp0l2}).

-Afterwards, we define a discrete version of the problem by approximating the surface $X$ by a sequence of triangulations.
-The continuous problem can be approximated by a sequence of discrete problems defined on some triangulations whose triangles's diameter goes to zero.
-Roughly speaking, smaller is the diameter of the triangles higher is the number of the vertices and, when the diameter goes to zero, the triangulation converges to the initial surface (with respect to the Hausdorff distance).
+Once the set of admissible triangulations is defined, we recall the discrete version of the problem following \cite{ABN}.
+Section \ref{Discretization} describes in detail how to set the problem in the setting of finite elements via the projection of the triangulations on the surface.
+Then, the continuous problem can be approximated by a sequence of discrete problems defined on some triangulations whose triangle diameter goes to zero.
+The triangle diameter is also the parameter indexing the family of discrete problems, which ensures the convergence results for fine triangulations.

-Concerning the definition of the discrete problems, the main issue is represented by the choice of the admissible triangulations.
-In fact, as $X$ has a boundary, the triangulation and the surface need not be one-to-one.
-In this paper, we decided to work with the class of triangulations that cover the surface and whose surpassing part has small area.